Part IIA project guide

 Allocation of students to projects is a very complicated procedure.
 Optimisation is performed over all students and all projects, to try to ensure that all students get the best possible allocation given the various constraints.
 It is hence very important that you choose the order of your five projects carefully.
 Most students are normally allocated at least one of their first 2 preference projects, and the 5th choice is not usually needed – but you should still consider all five of your choices seriously, as you may be assigned to any of them.

-Allocations will be posted by the Wednesday of Lent week 3.
-Any suspected mistakes or problems with these allocations should be immediately referred to the Teaching Office, at the latest by the Monday of week 4.
-The list will be confirmed by the Thursday of week 5.
+After the initial allocations are posted, any suspected mistakes or problems with these allocations should be immediately referred to the Teaching Office.
+The list will be confirmed shortly afte the initial posting - see the key dates.

 Projects are in sets (P1, P2 etc) with each set having a fixed timetable (see Table below); projects must be taken from different sets.
 Certain combinations of sets and projects are excluded for timetable and other reasons.

-Some projects (currently GC2, GF2, GF3, GM1, GM2 and SF3, but this list may change) are usually heavily over-subscribed.
+Some projects (currently GC2, GF2, GF3, GM1, GM2 and SF3) are usually heavily over-subscribed.
 You are only allowed to select two from this group of projects in your list of five preferences, though these can be at any ranking.
 You should be aware that, whilst every attempt will be made to allocate the projects you select, you are less likely to be allocated to such a project.
 In consequence, your allocations may in this case be lower down your list.

 Note that GF2 is available in two sets (P2 and P3) and will run with two separate cohorts, GF2A and GF2B.
 Students select GF2, and the allocation process will determine which set applies to each student on GF2, depending on their other project.